 8. Show file extensions in File Explorer

 Microsoft hides file extensions by default, which makes life difficult for people who need to look for specific types of files, like JPEGs and JPGs.
-To see file extensions in File Explorer, do the following:
+To, do the following:

 1. Using Search in the task bar, and type File Explorer Options, and click it.
 (There are other ways to get here too, such as using search in the Start menu, but this method works fine.)